OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

 www.ogre3d.org for more information about Ogre3d) which allows traversal of a scene which is non-homogeneous in structure.
 Specifically, the PCZSM uses "Zones" which have their own hierarchy.
-Zones are connected to other zones by "Portals" which can be envisioned as 4-point convex planar polygons.
+Zones are connected to other zones by "Portals" which can be envisioned as 4-point convex planar polygons (or Spheres or AAB's).

 This document gives basic information on the usage of the PCZSceneManager.
 It is not complete, and will change & expand as needed.
 Note that as of